 This module provides an introduction to information and communications technology within the organizational and social context, and the role technology plays in managing businesses and delivering services.
 Technology trends towards greater complexity, networking and mobility, methods for improving business competitiveness, and creation of new value via technology in the current networked and global climate will be discussed.
 Other topics include processes, policy implications, ethics and social responsibility are also covered.

-The focus will be on the management and strategy aspects of computer systems, as well as embedded systems and sensor networks in the context of city management and urban solutions for resource management.
+The focus will be on the management and strategy aspects of computer systems.
 The content will be explored through case studies and discussions, workshops and team projects.
 There may be invited guest lectures provided occasionally over the semester.

 Operating Systems are an essential part of any computer system.
 It defines an abstraction of hardware behaviour with which programmers can control the hardware.
 It also manages the convenient and efficient resource sharing among the computer’s users.
 This module provides a thorough presentation of the contents of a traditional OS, including the key abstractions.

 It allows the students to learn about the range of algorithms and techniques available for specific OS problems, and the implications of selecting specific algorithms for application behaviour.
 Students will be able to practice concepts learnt in the module in lab sessions that involves experimenting with operating systems for IoT devices such as Raspbian OS, TinyOS, Mongoose OS for IoT (Google), Contiki OS, Amazon FreeRTOS.